-The Cheat Aquatic Pollution And BaseLine Ecological (CAPABLE) Monitoring Program is a volunteer initiative to collect vital statistics on the health of the Cheat watershed in streams that are at risk for impacts from natural resource extraction.
+The Cheat Aquatic Pollution And BaseLine Ecological (CAPABLE) Monitoring Program is a volunteer initiative to collect vital statistics on the health of the Cheat watershed in streams that are at risk for impacts and watch for illegal activity that could pollute our streams.
+The program can be compared to a neighborhood watch program.
 FOC provides equipment to volunteers and trains them to take conductivity and pH readings, record stream and water quality observations, and equips them to take water samples to send to a certified laboratory for analysis if necessary.
-Our volunteers monitor their site(s) as available, with a target frequency of once every two weeks .
+The volunteers monitor their site(s) as available, with a target frequency of once every two weeks.

-Additionally, FOC has deployed continuous data-loggers in streams around the lower Cheat River watershed that take temperature and electrical conductivity readings every 15 minutes around the clock.
-These instruments have been deployed on major tributaries in the lower Cheat since Spring of 2010, and so far, have not recorded any significant changes in water quality.
+Historically, the CAPABLE program has also deployed continuous data-loggers in streams around the lower Cheat River watershed that take temperature and electrical conductivity readings every 15 minutes around the clock.

-The CAPABLE program is supported by 15 volunteers from throughout Preston County who share an interest in protecting the water quality where they live.
+The CAPABLE program is supported by 6 volunteers from throughout Preston County who share an interest in protecting the water quality where they live.
 Volunteers monitor streams and tributaries near their homes every two weeks, year round.
-If you are interested in participating in the CAPABLE program, contact Lauren Greco, the Volunteer Monitoring Coordinator at FOC (Lauren@cheat.org).
+They also report any potentially harmful activity to FOC for further investigation.
+If you are interested in participating in the CAPABLE program, contact Ellie Bell, the Volunteer Monitoring Coordinator at FOC (Ellie@cheat.org).

 The following excerpt was expressed by a volunteer after a training workshop.